Vyral/brett-jennings-recruiting/_posts/2019-04-01-lets-break-down-where-the-real-estate-industry-is-headed-now.md

 {% include youtube.html %}

 The real estate landscape is changing.
-I’ve gotten phone calls from a number of agents recently with questions about what’s going on, so I thought I’d explore the matter with all of you today.&nbsp;
+I’ve gotten phone calls from a number of agents recently with questions about what’s going on, so I thought I’d explore the matter with all of you today.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:&nbsp;**
+Feel free to watch the full message or use these timestamps to browse specific topics at your leisure: **

 00:28 - An introduction to today’s topic